 It’s not like I can’t handle conflict.
 I actually see conflict and change as good things that bring about needed action.
 I fiercely need authenticity in my life and conflict is usually at least honest and gets people talking.
 In several past jobs I’ve been given the feedback that I am skilled in conflict management so it’s not just my ego talking, here.

 So, yes, I can handle conflict if I am mediating between two people or the group.
 But when someone confronts me one on one or I allow myself to feel the fact I am saying something to stand up for myself (not the group or another person) then I literally start shaking.
 Like.
 Badly.

 My hands will visibly shake, my knees will tremble, and my teeth will chatter.

 It’s probably no surprise that people notice when that happens.
-And if they’re trying to bully you or win an argument they don’t just step back and hold space for your shaking.
+And if they’re trying to bully me or win an argument they don’t just step back and hold space for my shaking.
 They get even more confident and dictate the conversation.